cahaseler/EMPACT/web/configuring-playwright-with-auth.md

+NOTE: Deprecated.
+Needs to be rewritten to work with Clerk.

 # Configuring Playwright with Authentication

 This guide explains how Playwright is configured in this project, including authentication setup, test accounts, and CI/CD integration.